 The third bedroom is smaller in size, with a small study also on this level as well as a bathroom and WC that still has its original 1930’s fixtures, fittings and black-edged Vitrolite tiling.

 The second floor is given over to an expansive roof terrace and a small room with steel-framed glazing on each wall.
 This space was originally designed as a solarium but would befit a fourth bedroom or study.

 In terms of the outside space, there are two gardens here.
 I mentioned the front garden earlier, but there’s also a rear walled garden mainly laid to lawn and with trees and mature hedging creating some privacy.
 Designated and considerable off-street parking to the side of the house too.

 A lot of work and despite that, the house originally had an asking price similar to the one in 2010 – £650,000.
-Fast forward six months and the house has just had a price drop.
-It is now on the market for £580,000.
-Which hopefully will help it on its way to a new appreciative owner.
+Fast forward six months and the house has had a price drop to £580,000.
+A further price drop has followed.
+This is now up for £550,000.

 Images and details courtesy of The Modern House.
 For more details and to make an enquiry, please visit the website.